swanmac/Metal_Geek/metal-geek/README.md

 - React Spring
 - React-carousel-card-3d

+## Technology Not Used in Class

+- React Native

+## Challenges

+- Adding Full CRUD

 ### Stretch Goals

-Stretch goals for this project may be React Native to create a mobile responsive website.
-Another stretch goal might be to add a musical instrument database tied into the Artist Rig model.
+Stretch goals for this project may be to add a musical instrument database tied into the Artist Rig model.

 ### Project Links